ieeeuoft/hackathon-template/README.md

 This project was designed to be generic and customizable.
 At minimum, you will want to update templates to include your event's name and logo, but you may customize them to whatever degree you wish.
 See [file structure](#file-structure) for more details about templates.

 Core event settings and constants, such as cutoff dates, are kept at the bottom of the [settings](hackathon_site/hackathon_site/settings/__init__.py) file.
 These settings can be imported and used in any view, form, or in general any other python file.
 See the [Django docs on settings](https://docs.djangoproject.com/en/3.1/topics/settings/#using-settings-in-python-code) to read more about how to use them.

+Some settings you will definitely want to change are:
+- `HACKATHON_NAME` - The name of your hackathon, for use in templates
+- `DEFAULT_FROM_EMAIL` - This can be used in templates, and it will also be used by [Django's email system](https://docs.djangoproject.com/en/3.1/topics/email/))
+- `CONTACT_EMAIL` - By default, the same as `DEFAULT_FROM_EMAIL`.
+The email users should contact you at, for use in templates
+- `REGISTRATION_OPEN_DATE` - When registration opens
+- `REGISTRATION_CLOSE_DATE` - When registration closes
+- `EVENT_START_DATE` - When the event starts
+- `EVENT_END_DATE` - When the event ends

+You will also need to set the necessary settings for your email server, so that Django can send emails to users.
+[Read about those settings here](https://docs.djangoproject.com/en/3.1/topics/email/).

+Near the top of the settings file, you must also set `ALLOWED_HOSTS` and `CORS_ORIGIN_REGEX_WHITELIST` for your domain.

 For convenience, some constants have been passed into the context of all Jinja templates by default, so they can be used right away.
 See the [Jinja2 config file](hackathon_site/hackathon_site/jinja2.py) for full details.